 Clip may not be representative of the blu-ray version

-So that’s concludes my Wild at Heart blu-ray review, I’ve been reviewing all of Nicolas Cage’s movies that are available on blu-ray, preferably UK releases but there are a couple of imported ones included.
+That’s concludes my Wild at Heart blu-ray review, I’ve been reviewing all of Nicolas Cage’s movies that are available on blu-ray, preferably UK releases but there are a couple of imported ones included.
 You can read those review here and don’t forget to check back each week as I slowly work my through them all.

 Summary: Wild at Heart (1990) Blu-ray Review